gamejad/fbbc-lib/README.md

 - momentum **P**,
 - its longitudinal component **Pz**,
 - polar angle **Phi**,
 - **Z** coordinate of interaction point.

-With a knowledge of E, P, Pz, Phi and Z we can calculate coordinates of particle contact with MCP plates and time of this contact.
-Index number Id provide us an ability go back from ParticleFBBC to initial particle format (e.g. ROOT branch).
+With knowledge of E, P, Pz, Phi and Z we can calculate coordinates of particle contact with MCP plates and the time of this contact.
+Index number Id provides us an ability to go back from ParticleFBBC to the initial particle format (e.g. ROOT branch).

 ## FBBCDetector class